-This unit is designed for either right- or left-side exit of condensate piping in upflow applications.
-In horizontal applications, the condensate trap must extend below the unit.
-An 8" service clearance is required for the condensate trap.
-Refer to FIGURE 39 and FIGURE 41 for condensate trap locations.
-Figure 39 shows trap assembly using 1/2" PVC or 3/4" PVC.
+This unit is designed for either right- or left-side exit of condensate piping.
+Refer to FIGURE 37 and FIGURE 38 for condensate trap locations.

 NOTE - If necessary the condensate trap may be installed up to 5' away from the furnace.
 Use PVC pipe to connect trap to furnace condensate outlet.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.